What happens when you don’t have a solid sales enablement strategy?

 5. Conduct necessary training

-Once you’ve consolidated the previous steps, it’s time to train your sales team.
+Once you’ve completed the previous steps, it’s time to train your sales team.

-Activities here include creating relevant content (which you should have previously identified) and compiling all collateral in a central location for ease of use.
+This includes creating relevant content (which you should have previously identified) and compiling all collateral in a central, easily-accessible location.

 What are sales enablement tools?

-Sales enablement technology, a sales enablement toolkit, sales enablement software — call them what you will, these are the tools to optimize your strategy and equip your team with the resources to close more deals.
+Sales enablement technology, a sales enablement toolkit, sales enablement software—call them what you will, are the tools to optimize your strategy and equip your team with the resources to close more deals.

 Must-haves in sales enablement software